-I think that getting a little older has helped with this.
-The thing is, we only have one body, so we might as well grow to damn well love it.
+Well for starters, we only have one body, so we might as well grow to damn well love it.

 Why spend time sad about the things you can’t change?
-What a waste.

 If there’s something you don’t like, do something about it.
 If it makes you feel better, cover that part up and think of the parts of yourself you love and accentuate them.

-I once heard Beyonce say in an interview that she doesn’t like her ears because she thinks they’re too big.
+Beyonce once said in an interview that she doesn’t like her ears because she thinks they’re too big.
 Because of this, she wears big earrings to try to offset how big they are.
 Beyonce, the ultimate queen of pop, has got a hangup just like the rest of us, but she does something about it to make herself feel better.
 Do we all talk about how big her ears are?
 No, we talk about how amazing she is.
 We don’t notice that small niggle she has.
 Just like the chances are very high that other people don’t notice those things that you dislike about yourself that you constantly fret about.

 We are so self critical.
 We look at ourselves every day, so obviously we’re going to scrutinize every single part of ourselves, notice things other people will never notice and critique every tiny part of ourselves.
 The ironic thing is that by doing that, we are ending up deciding we don’t like certain parts of our bodies.
-The amount of times I’ve heard someone say they wish they had someone else’s legs, arms, stomach, even eyelashes!
-The list is endless.

 We always seem to want what we can’t have, the grass always appears to be greener, but that part of someone else you wish you had?
 They might just be thinking the same about you.